silverjuke/silverjuke/docs/skinning.md

   in.
 If you do not define a div-area with this target, the workspace-tag is used as the area to display the visualization in.
 Also note the button-target StartVis.
-  The image shows the workspace (green) and the VisRect (red) used in the default skin.

 - Layout:yourLayoutName